Are Contract Research Organization Jobs Good to Start Your Life Science Career?

 “We are a laboratory services company, which is how I like to define us,” Mayhew said.
 “Very broadly, we focus 100% of our business in supporting clinical trials.
 As such, we have a number of different services and products.
 We started off in the industry as a central laboratory.
 As a central lab, we collect samples from investigator sites around the globe and provide centralized testing, and project and data management services for our clients to help them execute their trials.”

-Because the activities of CROs are often so broad, there may be career opportunities for all education levels—and certainly most specializations as well.
+Because the activities of contract research organization jobs are often so broad, there may be career opportunities for all education levels—and certainly most specializations as well.

 “Our minimum requirement for entry-level positions is high school diploma or GED, and this is a great opportunity to explore entry-level lab assistant positions, with the potential to move up to technician roles,” said Haydee Acebo, Manager of Global Talent Acquisition for CRO Charles River Laboratories.